Installing and using HDSDR

 Note the two VFOs.
 Click the "A" or "B" next to the LO frequency.

 Look at keyboard shortcuts, some useful tuning aids.
 Details in the htm linked in the Start Menu.
-Or a link shown when you click the "Info/Update" button.
-(F1)
+Or a link shown when you press F1.
+(Also shows other useful links.)